See if you're ready to retire with the 4% rule

-It's possible to come up with an almost endless number of scenarios, from runaway inflation to another global recession or banking crisis that could wreck returns and cause retirement funds to drain away more quickly.
+Runaway inflation, another global recession or a banking crisis could diminish returns and cause retirement funds to drain away more quickly.

-Most financial advisers say you've got to be able to replace 70% of your pre-retirement income to be safe and secure during your later years.
+Most financial advisers say you need to be able to replace 70% of your pre-retirement income after you stop working.

 The Social Security Administration can provide an online estimate of what your monthly benefits will be based on current law.

-For this example, let's assume you and your spouse will each receive the average monthly Social Security retirement benefit of $1,269 (as of July 2013).
+Let's assume you and your spouse will each receive the average monthly Social Security retirement benefit of $1,422 (current as of March 2019).

-That $2,538 per month puts you more than halfway to your goal.
+That $2,844 per month puts you a little over halfway to your goal.

-Now if you're feeling uncertain about the future and think inflation could be higher and returns could be lower, then use 3.5% or 3%.
+Now if you're feeling uncertain about the future, use 3.5% or 3%.